Community Council meetings are open to the public but, due to COVID-19 restrictions, the meeting will be held online.

 Whilst the cards are currently being used in relation to the current Covid-19 situation, please keep your card so that it can also be used in the future if the area is affected by power cuts or by cold, icy or snowy weather.

 The Community Council will not be meeting in the foreseeable future; we are in contact with each other and will respond to any emails we receive.
 Community members are also able to contact individual Community Councillors if they want.
-The Council are exploring ways to meet via online technology should the current restrictions continue beyond April 2020.

 The Royal Burgh of Wigtown & District Community Council is the most local tier of the democratic process.